EpsilonSolutions/netscaler-command-reference/docs/ns/ns-pbr/ns-pbr.md

 The protocol number in IP header or name.

 <b>srcPortVal</b>
 Port number or range of port numbers to match against the source port number of an outgoing IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
 Note: The destination port can be specified only for TCP and UDP protocols.

+<b>operator</b>
+Either the equals (=) or does not equal (!=) logical operator.

 <b>td</b>
 Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
 If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.

 <b>destPortVal</b>
 Port number or range of port numbers to match against the destination port number of an outgoing IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
 Note: The destination port can be specified only for TCP and UDP protocols.

 <b>srcIPVal</b>
 IP address or range of IP addresses to match against the source IP address of an outgoing IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [10.102.29.30-10.102.29.189].
+In the command line interface, separate the range with a hyphen.
+For example: 10.102.29.30-10.102.29.189.

 <b>destIPVal</b>
 IP address or range of IP addresses to match against the destination IP address of an outgoing IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [10.102.29.30-10.102.29.189].
+In the command line interface, separate the range with a hyphen.
+For example: 10.102.29.30-10.102.29.189.

 <b>vlan</b>
 ID of the VLAN.
 The NetScaler appliance compares the PBR only to the outgoing packets on the specified VLAN.
 If you do not specify any interface ID, the appliance compares the PBR to the outgoing packets on all VLANs.